Breathing is something we all do without thinking, but did you know that sometimes your body needs a little help to get the oxygen levels it craves?

 8. Practice Good Posture

-Sit or stand up straight, with your shoulders back.
-This opens up your lungs, allowing for deeper breaths and more oxygen intake, which can improve your overall energy levels and concentration.
+Sitting or standing up straight, with your shoulders back opens up your lungs, allowing for deeper breaths and more oxygen intake, which can improve your overall energy levels and concentration.

 Poor posture, such as slouching or hunching over, compresses your lungs and restricts their ability to expand fully, reducing the amount of air you can inhale.